CandyBoat/DSQuestions/PredictiveModeling.md

 * Start EDA, visulize the data, can try univariate type plots, bi-variate plot, check potential correlation, outliers, missing value.

 ## 2. What could be some issues if the distribution of the test data is significantly different than the distribution of the training data?
 * If we have distribution shift between training and test, then model fits training data well might not perform well on test data.
+This can happen when you split your test and training by time (data change over time),